 In early 2020, VTT also delivered an augmented reality (AR) learning and operations tool for ESA to provide astronauts the advantages of human-machine collaboration.
 According to principal scientist Kaj Helin, the tool “reduces the risk of human error and significantly speeds up the work performance”.

 With its virtual reality (VR) headsets capable of visualising images at a human-eye resolution, Varjo is continuously pushing VR boundaries and helping professionals in the most demanding industries.
-In June 2020, Boeing chose Varjo’s unmatched VR technology to immerse astronauts into spaceflights without leaving the Earth.
+In June 2020, Boeing chose Varjo’s unmatched technology to immerse astronauts in spaceflights without leaving the Earth.

 Astronauts from Boeing Starliner, a programme to develop a spacecraft for transporting astronauts to and from the ISS, are now using Varjo’s headsets to safely train for all aspects of their mission – from pre-launch to docking to landing, as well as emergency scenarios.

-“We are proud to be delivering the technology that is pushing industrial training applications to their furthest reaches – even to space,” commented Niko Eiden, the chief executive and co-founder at Varjo.
+“We are proud to be delivering the technology that is pushing industrial training applications to their furthest reaches – even to space,” commented Niko Eiden, co-founder at Varjo.
 “With our devices, astronauts can see and virtually interact with the switches and control panels inside their Starliner capsule and read the real-time data on their crew displays.
 Advancements like this have the potential to transform the way any pilot is trained.”